mintyfresh/generalis/README.md

 ### Global Accounts

+Global ledger accounts are typically those that are associated with your own business.
+For example, your company's own cash, revenue, and expenses would typically be global accounts in Generalis.

+For accounts which pertain to a particular client or customer (like owed balance or store credits), see the section on [Associated Accounts](#Associated%20Accounts).

+#### Defining Global Accounts

-Global ledger accounts can be created with the `define(...)` helper, which will automatically create the account if it doesn't already exist:
+Global accounts can be created with the `define(...)` helper, which will automatically create the account if it doesn't already exist:

 ```ruby
 Generalis::Asset.define(:cash)